 Turning off the content and privacy restriction on your device could also solve your iPhone not updating to iOS 15 or unable to install update issue.
 To do this:

 - Go to Settings > Screen Time > Content & Privacy Restrictions.

 Enter your passcode if you are asked for it, then you can turn it off.
 After doing this, attempt to download the software update again.

 6. Reset Network Settings to Fix iPhone Won't Update Issue

-As mentioned above, if there is an issue with your connections, your iPhone won’t update.
+As mentioned above, if there is an issue with your connections, your iPhone or iPad won't update.
 So if your have checked the Wi-Fi connection and found it well-run, then you may need to check the network settings of your iPhone and reset it to ensure it is working fine.